Southwest Michigan Bikeway – Resources

 Bike Friendly Kalamazoo’s volunteer participants began work on mapping one of the largest transportation and destination-oriented bikeways in the nation in 2012.
 Over time the network has been named and is being signed as the Southwest Michigan Bikeway (SWMB), little by little.
 The SWMB includes approximately 380 centerline miles of bike routes that connect all the named municipalities and institutions of higher learning within the Kalamazoo Area Transportation Study’s metropolitan planning organization.
 Click here for list of destinations connected in the plan.

 This page is a step toward assembling the many resources that describe the SWMB, as Bike Friendly Kalamazoo’s contribution to the greater community and building on the work of the Kalamazoo Region Bike Route Committee.
 To reduce the time it takes to update links on our web site, over time we will be moving items from other pages on our website that duplicate this information onto this page.
-Due to the November 17, 2021 adoption of the 2050 KATS Metropolitan Plan, items on this page that are slightly outdated are scheduled for revision in 2022.
+With the November 17, 2021 adoption of the 2050 KATS Metropolitan Plan, items on this page that are slightly outdated are scheduled for revision as time permits.

 About The Southwest Michigan Bikeway (one page overview)